Sharing Is Caring! Share this awesome content with your friends now.

 But just as the Arawaks migrated north, a warlike tribe, The Caribs, [meaning Cannibal in Spanish] moved further up too, leaving death and misery behind.
 They slaughtered the Arawak men and abducted the women here.

-It is not known when the Caribs started their mission but it is theorized that by the time the Spanish came in 1494 much of the Arawaks were exterminated, the Europeans had a fairy short time to complete the work of destruction- by plunder, disruption of economic activities, new diseases and migration.
+It is not known when the Caribs started their mission, but it is theorised that by the time the Spanish came in 1494 much of the Arawaks were exterminated, the Europeans had a fairly short time to complete the work of destruction- by plunder, disruption of economic activities, new diseases and migration.

 Sadly, there were no written record on the aborigines of Jamaica, apart from a limited amount of information contained in the books about the era by the Spanish visitors, beginning with Columbus.